intel/nauta/docs/user-guide/actions/user.md

 In case of any problems, a message is displayed describing their cause/causes.
 Otherwise a message is returned indicating success.
 If `--list_only` option was given, the command displays also a content of a configuration file.

-### Notes
+### User Name Requirements

-User name must meet the following rules:
+A user name _must meet_ the following requirements:

-1) Cannot be longer than 32 characters.
+1. Cannot be longer than 32 characters.

-2) Cannot be an empty string.
+2. Cannot be an empty string.

-3) Must conform to kubernetes naming convention, can contain only lower case alphanumeric characters and "-" and "."
+3. Must conform to kubernetes naming convention, can contain only lower case alphanumeric characters and "-" and "."

 ### Example